Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the original plan, the project was to be constructed from the end of August 2021 and completed in June 2023.
 In July 2022, the Ministry of Transport decided to supplement the project with VND 500 billion from the state budget.
 Including both phases, the total investment capital for the project is nearly VND 5,600 billion.

-Since the project began, it has received many reactions and complaints from the people when the slow construction progress of the contractors has seriously affected the lives of people on both sides of the road.
+Since the beginning of construction, this project has encountered many reactions and complaints from the people when the slow construction progress of the contractors has seriously affected the lives of people on both sides of the road.

 Slow construction of National Highway 19 has a great impact on people's lives